 (d) View to the south

-From the top of the tell there is a great view of Horvat Minya, the plains of Ginossar, and the Arbel cliffs in the background.
+From the top of the hill is a great view of Horvat Minya, the plains of Ginossar, and the Arbel cliffs in the background.

 (e) View to the west